DynamoDS/Dynamo/README.md

 ## Build ###

 You'll need Visual Studio and a git client to build Dynamo.
-Find more about how to build dynamo at our [wiki](https://github.com/DynamoDS/Dynamo/wiki)
+Find more about how to build Dynamo at our [wiki](https://github.com/DynamoDS/Dynamo/wiki).

 ## Contribute ##